-CRI labs facilities will include: a wet lab for systems and synthetic biology, a strong computational support, a GameLab to develop games for research and teaching, a MakerSpace to prototype digital approaches, networked objects, sensors and experimental setups in sub-micron to macro scales, a MOOC lab to produce online courses, a MobileLab to develop innovative projects for using smartphones in health and education.
+CRI labs facilities include: a wet lab for systems and synthetic biology, a strong computational support, a GameLab to develop games for research and teaching, a MakerSpace to prototype digital approaches, networked objects, sensors and experimental setups in sub-micron to macro scales, a MOOC lab to produce online courses, a MobileLab to develop innovative projects for using smartphones in health and education.

 We specifically focus on open source, generic and low-cost technologies, ones that can be hacked, forked, adjusted and reused.
 The platforms, as well as their dedicated permanent staff, are there not only to support but also inspire.
-Most importantly, this approach will enable smooth transition between fellows’ past and future, making them flexible, adaptable and largely independent of high-cost, proprietary technology.
+Most importantly, this approach enables smooth transition between fellows’ past and future, making them flexible, adaptable and largely independent of high-cost, proprietary technology.

-Most will not have a permanent physical presence at CRI, but will form its backbone of global expertise and mentorship.
-The ongoing co-mentor appointments will ensure that fellows are supported in a flexible way, one that co-evolves with their research interests and needs.
+These co-mentors are considered associate faculty, recruited from a large pool of French and international fellows, including members of CRI’s own teaching body.
+Most may not have a permanent physical presence at CRI, but form its backbone of global expertise and mentorship.
+The ongoing co-mentor appointments ensure that fellows are supported in a flexible way, one that co-evolves with their research interests and needs.

 The 200+ strong CRI student body is exceptionally diverse across nearly all axis, but still shares core traits including strong curiosity and inspiring motivation.
 Starting from 1-week internships in the first year of bachelors to 6-month master internships, our students spend many months in research labs, learning by doing.